 The success of this shoe was evident since its initial wear test.
 Tinker Hatfield, then corporate architect now famous shoe designer, was among the first few who wore and tested the shoe.
 Amazed with its performance, this experience triggered his passion for shoe design and instigated a career change.

 In order to introduce this product to the general public, 6 NBA players wore the shoe on the hardwood.
-Dubbed as the “Original Six”, Moses Malone, Bobby Jones, Michael Cooper, Calvin Natt, Jamal Wilkes and Mychal Thompson proved that this shoe does not only look good, it also plays hard on the court.
+Dubbed as the “Original Six,” Moses Malone, Bobby Jones, Michael Cooper, Calvin Natt, Jamal Wilkes, and Mychal Thompson proved that this shoe does not only look good, it also plays hard on the court.

-Despite being a hit among NBA players, as well as sneakerheads, the brand decided to discontinue the production of this well-loved sneaker in 1984.
+Despite being a hit among NBA players, as well as sneakerheads, the Swoosh brand decided to discontinue the production of this well-loved sneaker in 1984.
 Demand, however, remained high and fans were incessant on seeing this shoe back on the shelves.
 Although "retro-ing" was unheard of during those days, this product just had to be re-released, and it did, two years after.

-Nike Air Force 1 Mid Style
+Air Force 1 Mid Colorways

 - Aside from having an all-leather upper, some colorways feature an upper made of a mix of materials which can be synthetic, leather or textile.